semiodesk/artivity/README.md

 There are prebuild binaries for [Ubuntu 14.04 LTS GNOME](http://cdimage.ubuntu.com/ubuntu-gnome/releases/14.04/release/) or [Ubuntu 14.04 LTS](http://www.ubuntu.com/), which are provided via a so called ['Personal Package Archive'](http://wiki.ubuntuusers.de/Launchpad/PPA).
 With this repository you will receive updates and new features via Ubuntu's updating mechanism as soon as they're published.
 If you want to try the current release, please follow these steps:

-1) Download [Ubuntu 14.04 LTS](http://releases.ubuntu.com/14.04/) and install it on your computer or in a virtual machine, such as [Virtualbox](https://www.virtualbox.org).
+1) Download [Ubuntu 14.04 LTS](http://releases.ubuntu.com/14.04/) and install it on your computer or in a virtual machine such as [Virtualbox](https://www.virtualbox.org).

-- Enable the [Artivity PPA](https://launchpad.net/~faubulous/+archive/ubuntu/artivity) by pasting the following commands in a terminal:
+2) Enable the [Artivity PPA](https://launchpad.net/~faubulous/+archive/ubuntu/artivity) by pasting the following commands in a terminal:
 ```
 #!bash